 We learned in our youth that every good story must contain a crisis; for gardeners, this crisis lasts about six months.
 The shrubs, the plants, and the the lawn becomes flattened under an inescapable white apocalypse.
 Nothing breathes, nothing moves, and, on very cold days, one can even hear the *snap* as the clenched tendons of an overhead maple suddenly give way.
 The only hint of life comes from the desperate fingertips of a Russian Sage, reaching out helplessly like a buried skier.
-Not having access to a St. Bernard, I pat the few exposed branches gingerly with a wet mitten; “Help is on the way,” I lie.
+We pat the few exposed branches gingerly with a damp mitten; “Help is on the way,” we lie.

 In those months however, a quiet momentum is building.
 Sometime in late March, the turning point comes and the moment of eucatastrophe is suddenly upon us.
 The weakness is discovered, the kiss is administered, the curse is broken and, all at once, we feel that everything is going to be all right.
 As the ice queen turns tail and flees, we see her gentle sister step softly from the the snow-laden boughs and, with a wave of her wand, banish all frozen memories forever.